WuShaogui/SS/README.md

 # Data preprocessing
+`Data preprocessing` folder is all scripts that we have preprocessed for data.It contains the following steps:

 (1)**Get Featrues:** Use script `1.Getfeatrue.ipynb` to get the properties of each amino acid and PSMM matrix features.